 Reagan was ordered to active duty for the first time on April 18, 1942.
 Due to his nearsightedness, he was classified for limited service only, which excluded him from serving overseas.

-Efrem Zimbalist Jr - Born November 30, 1918.
+Efrem Zimbalist Jr - Born November 30, 1918 - May 3, 2014.
 Zimbalist attended Yale University in the late 1930s, worked as a page for NBC radio in New York, and served in the army for five years during World War II.
+During the War he served in the infantry, receiving a Purple Heart for a shrapnel wound in his leg.
 Zimbalist has written an autobiography, My Dinner of Herbs.